-The table above shows an overall increase in membership of 1.8% over the past year due to staff increases at academy employers and auto enrolment of new joiners.
+The table above shows an overall increase in membership of 1.8% over the past year due to new members at academy employers and auto enrolment.
 The number of active members has decreased slightly in the 2016/17 financial year.
 Deferred and pensioner members are on an upward trend as expected.